Control pests before they control your pizzeria

 Many operators contract a pest control company to treat their facilities on a monthly basis.
 Some clients approach pest control with only pesticides treatments, Siddiqi says.
 “Things have shifted from that angle,” he continues.
 “If the restaurant owners are not taking care of elimination of conducive conditions — sanitation, building maintenance, housekeeping — then we are not going to win the war.”
 Integrated pest management (IPM) programs have become a popular mode to keep pests at bay.

 “Integrated pest management — I’m applying all kinds of strategies,” Siddiqi says.
-“I’m identifying, I’m monitoring, I’m establishing my threshold, and then I am making recommendations, first for non-chemical and then
+“I’m identifying, I’m monitoring, I’m establishing my threshold, and then I am making recommendations, first for non-chemical and then for chemical.”

 Chuck Landaw, owner of Doughy Joey’s Peetza Joynt in Waterloo, Iowa, says he has a strong relationship with his local pest control company, which uses an IPM approach.